Khajuraho "the Temples of Love": erotic art as a sort of illustrated Kama Sutra

 does sculpture art.
 There are certain temples, where you can see the beautiful

-The walls of the Khajuraho temples are highly decorated with intricately carved sculptures.
+The temples of Khajuraho are prodigally decorated with art carved sculptures.

 Whilst Khajuraho temples are famous for the sex sculptures,

-sexual themes cover less than 10% of the temples art.
+sexual themes are covering less than 10% of the temples walls sculpture.

-most erotic scene panels are in proportional balance with the non-
+most erotic scene panels are balanced with the non-

 Mithuna at Khajuraho